Top

 Nicholas Bohnsack, President, Head of Portfolio Strategy

-The character of this bull run has changed.
-Growth has overtaken inflationary pressures as the chief market concern.
-We remain Neutral on Equities from a modest overweight late last year.
-We remain generally suspicious of Big Tech reemerging on the “other side” of this period, as enthusiasm around A.I. begins shifting away from infrastructure and compute capacity toward more agentic and contextual application use cases.
+• Growth.
+The A.I. capex (capital expenditure) narrative has re-captured investor attention and the mega-cap names have responded; we remain neutral U.S. Large-Cap Growth shares, however, happy to ride the momentum but mindful that the market’s disregard for expensive valuations could turn on a dime.
+We remain generally suspicious of Big Tech reemerging on the “other side” of this period as enthusiasm around A.I. infrastructure begins shifting away from infrastructure and compute capacity toward application use cases.

-Gold.
-We believe market conditions warrant higher long-term allocation to Gold.
-The entry point has improved in recent weeks and could improve further (though our technical team remains skeptical of the yellow metal in the short-term).
-Over the longer term we maintain Gold is likely to serve as both a core allocation in this accelerated phase of de-globalization, as well as a transition asset during a period of heightened uncertainty and central bank balance sheet distortion.
+• Gold.
+We believe a higher long-term allocation to Gold is warranted.
+The entry point has improved in recent weeks, and over the longer term, we maintain that Gold is likely to serve as both a core allocation in this phase of deglobalization, as well as a transition asset during a period of heightened uncertainty and central bank balance sheet distortion.

 Technical Strategy